julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 ---

 - As already mentioned, global stability properties are important in a mathematical context, less so in public health
-- Understading that a DFE or an EEP are GAS is however important: this precludes the existence of other types of behaviours
+- Understanding that a DFE or an EEP are GAS is however important: this precludes the existence of other types of behaviours

 ---